facuonline/mercurio/README.md

         }
     }
 ```
-And that's really it.
+And thats really it.
 We've sucessfully built an app with users that is secure, fast and easy to develop and extend.

 # Contributing